|

 Glossary

-AC (Alternating Current) Current in a
+of Audio Terminology | AC (Alternating Current) Current in a

 conductor that changes direction over time.
+AC-3

 (audio coding 3) Dolby's digital audio data compression